smangul1/rop/README.md

 Authors: Serghei Mangul (smangul@ucla.edu), Harry Yang (Taegyun) (harry2416@gmail.com)

 ##Description
 ROP is a computational protocol for profiling the composition of unmapped reads, which failed to map to the human references.
-ROP profiles  repeats, circRNAs, gene fusions,trans-splicing events, recombined B and T cell receptors  and microbial communities.
+ROP profiles  repeats, circRNAs, gene fusions, trans-splicing events, recombined B and T cell receptors  and microbial communities.
 ROP leverages accurate alignment methods for both host and microbial sequences and able to account for 98.6%  of the reads compared to 83.8% by conventional reference-based protocols.
 The ‘dumpster diving’ profile of unmapped reads output by our method is not limited to RNA-Seq technology and might be applied to whole-exome and whole-genome sequencing.

 ROP prococol consist of six steps to characterize the unmapped reads: